San Jose, California

-San Jose, officially the City of San José (/ˌsæn hoʊˈzeɪ, -ˈseɪ/ SAN-_-hoh-ZAY-,_---SAY; /es/), (Note: In isolation, San is pronounced /es/ in Spanish.) is a cultural, commercial, and political center within the San Francisco Bay Area and Silicon Valley.
-With a city population of 997,368 and a metropolitan area population of 1.95 million, it is the most populous city in both the Bay Area and Northern California and the 12th-most populous in the United States.
-Located in the center of the Santa Clara Valley on the southern shore of San Francisco Bay, San Jose covers an area of 179.97 mi2 and is the county seat of Santa Clara County.
+San Jose, officially the City of San José (/ˌsæn hoʊˈzeɪ, -ˈseɪ/ SAN-_-hoh-ZAY-,_---SAY; /es/), (Note: In isolation, San is pronounced /es/ in Spanish.) is the most populous city in the San Francisco Bay Area and Northern California, and the 13th-most populous in the United States, with an estimated 989,814 residents as of 2025.
+The city's metropolitan area is home to nearly two million people, while the broader combined statistical area (the fifth-largest in the United States) has a population of over nine million.
+Located in Santa Clara Valley on the southern shore of San Francisco Bay, San Jose covers an area of 179.97 sqmi and is the county seat of Santa Clara County.

 Before the arrival of the Spanish, the area around San Jose was long inhabited by the Tamien nation of the Ohlone people.
 San Jose was founded on November 29, 1777, as the Pueblo de San José de Guadalupe, the first city founded in the Californias.
 It became a part of Mexico in 1821 after the Mexican War of Independence.
 Following the U.S. Conquest of California during the Mexican–American War, the territory was ceded to the United States in 1848.
 After California achieved statehood two years later, San Jose served as the state's first capital.
 San Jose experienced an economic boom after World War II, with a rapid population growth and aggressive annexation of nearby communities in the 1950s and 1960s.
 The rapid growth of the technology industry in Silicon Valley further accelerated the city's transition from an agricultural center to an urbanized metropolitan area, prompting Mayor Tom McEnery to adopt San Jose's current motto, "Capital of Silicon Valley", in 1988.
 Results of the 1990 U.S. census indicated that San Jose had surpassed San Francisco in population.
-By the early 2000s, San Jose was California's fastest-growing economy.
+By the early 2000s, the San Jose Metropolitan Area was California's fastest-growing metropolitan economy.